 And there you have it!
 You now know how to let customers choose between check or PayPal payments on your WordPress order form using smart conditional logic.

-If you want to learn some ways to help boost order form sales, check out our helpful guide on how to combat order form abandonment.
+If you want to learn some ways to help boost order form sales, check out our helpful guide on how to reduce order form abandonment.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.